cloudify-cosmo/docs.getcloudify.org/content/cli/users.md

 `cfy users set-password [OPTIONS] USERNAME`

 Set the password for a specific user.
-Use this command in a non-LDAP/AD setup.<br>
+You can use this command in a non-LDAP setup to change each of the users' passwords, and in LDAP mode to change only the password of the bootstrap-admin (the user created by default upon Manager's installation) .<br>
  `USERNAME` is the username of the user.

 #### Required flags